Sarah Moore Grimké: Early life

 Feeling confined in her role, Sarah developed a connection to her family's slaves to an extent that unsettled her parents.
 From the time she was 12 years old, Sarah spent her Sunday afternoons teaching Bible classes to the young slaves on the plantation, an experience she found frustrating.
-While she desperately wanted to teach them to read the Scripture for themselves, and they had a longing for such learning, her parents prohibited this, as teaching slaves to read was illegal.
+While she desperately wanted to teach them to read the Scripture for themselves, and they had a longing for such learning, her parents prohibited this, as teaching slaves to read was illegal in South Carolina.
 Her parents also said that literacy would only make the slaves unhappy and rebellious, making them unfit for manual labor.
 Teaching slaves to read had been prohibited since 1740 in South Carolina.

 Sarah secretly taught Hetty, her personal enslaved girl, to read and write, but when her parents discovered the young tutor at work, the vehemence of her father's response proved alarming.
 He was furious and nearly had the young slave girl whipped.
 Fear of causing trouble for the slaves themselves prevented Sarah from undertaking such a task again.
 Years afterward, she reflected on the incident, writing "I took an almost malicious satisfaction in teaching my little waiting maid at night, when she was supposed to be occupied in combing and brushing my locks.
 The light was put out, the keyhole screened, and flat on our stomachs before the fire, with the spelling book under our eyes, we defied the laws of South Carolina."

 Sarah's brother Thomas went to Yale Law School in 1805.
-During his visits back home, Thomas continued teaching Sarah new ideas about the dangers of Enlightenment and the importance of religion.
+During his visits home, Thomas continued teaching Sarah new ideas about the dangers of Enlightenment and the importance of religion.
 (Thomas died young, and was described in an obituary as most proud of his piety.)
 These ideas, combined with her secret studies of the law, gave her some of the basis for her later work as an activist.
 Her father told her that if she had been a man, she would have been the greatest lawyer in South Carolina.
 Lerner gives a somewhat different version, in which her father said "she would have made the greatest jurist in the country."
 Sarah believed her inability to get higher education was unfair.
 She wondered at the behavior of her family and neighbors, who encouraged slaves to be baptized and to attend worship services, but did not consider them true brothers and sisters in faith.

 From her youth, Sarah believed that religion should take a more proactive role in improving the lives of those who suffered most.
 Her religious quest took her first to Presbyterianism; she converted in 1817.
 After moving to Philadelphia in 1821, she joined the Quakers, whom she had learned about in an earlier visit with her father.
 There, she became an outspoken advocate for education and suffrage for African Americans and women.